Anytime Detection of Strategic Deviations in Multi-Agent Systems: Introduction

 Yet monitoring equilibrium behavior as it unfolds is a challenging statistical problem.
 Traditional equilibrium testing assumes a fixed dataset \citep{babichenko2017empirical}.
 In contrast, practitioners observing ongoing interactions need methods that can assess, in real time, whether the system remains consistent with equilibrium assumptions, or whether something fundamental has changed.

-To address these challenges, we introduce a sequential testing framework that monitors whether observed play aligns with equilibrium behavior, without relying on fixed sample sizes or stationary distributions.
+To address these challenges, we first introduce a sequential testing framework for repeated normal-form games, monitoring whether observed play aligns with equilibrium, without relying on fixed sample sizes.
 Our approach leverages the e-value framework for safe, anytime-valid inference \citep{shafer2019game,ramdas2023game,waudbysmith2023estimating,grunwald2024safe,ramdas2025hypothesis,gauthier2025evalues}.
 By “betting" against equilibrium, we construct a test supermartingale that accumulates evidence whenever observed payoffs systematically violate equilibrium conditions.
 This yields a statistically sound, interpretable measure of departure from equilibrium that can be monitored online.